bschoeneweis/notes-collection/books/an-elegant-puzzle/an-elegant-puzzle.md

 To avoid these, a manager should be in every centralized group and they're responsible for iterating on the format to avoid these pitfalls.

 ### 3.13 Presenting to senior leadership
+Takes a while to master, and most people who do it well can't articulate how they do it.

+Most who are really good have distinct advantages that can't easily be replicated as well (e.g. charisma, quick wit, years of experience, etc.)

+_Tips_
+**Communication is company-specific**
+- Every company has different styles and patterns of communication
+- Watch and take notes for people who are good in your company and identify patterns

+** Start with the conclusion**
+- Especially with writing
+	- People skim and stop reading after they get bored
+- Start with what's important

+**Frame why the topic matters**
+- You're probably familiar with why this topic matters, but you're audience probably won't be
+- Explain why this matter to the company

+**Everyone loves a narrative**
+- Provide a narrative of (in a sentence or two):
+	- Where things are
+	- How you got here
+	- Where you're going now
+- Example: "Last year, we had trouble closing several important customers due to concerns about our scalability.
+We identified our databases as our constraints to scaling, and since then our focus has been moving to a new sharding model that enables horizontal scaling.
+That's going well, and we expect to finish in Q3".

+**Prepare for detours**
+- Be prepared to lead the entire presentation yourself
+- Also being equally ready for the discussion to derail towards Q&A

+**Answer directly**
+- Don't hide problems, use this as an opportunity to explain how you'll address them

+**Deep in the data**
+- You should know enough where you can answer unexpected questions
+- Run through goal-setting exercises to help explore the data

+**Derive actions from principles**
+- One goal is to provide a mental model of how you view the topic
+	- This allows people to get familiar with how you make decisions
+- Showing you're in the data is part of this
+- Define guiding principles you're using to approach decisions

+**Discuss the details**
+- Executives test presenters by diving into the details
+- You should be familiar with details
+	- Deadlines
+	- Statuses
+- If you're too in the details, then reframe the discussion
+	- Pop up to either the data or the principles

+**Prepare a lot; practice a little**
+- Practice presenting until you're comfortable, but diving into the data, details and principles is better time spent
+	- If you're knowledgeable, with experience you can prepare less

+**Make a clear ask**
+- If you don't go into a meeting with a clear goal, it'll go nowhere or go poorly
+- Explicitly frame a goal at the beginning

+_A loose presentation template_
+1. Tie topic to business value
+	- 1-2 sentences to answer the question "Why should anyone carer?"
+2. Establish historical narrative
+	- 2-4 sentences to help understand:
+		- How things are going
+		- How we got here
+		- Next planned step
+3. Explicit Ask
+	- 1-2 sentences, what are you looking for from the audience
+4. Data-driven diagnosis
+	- Explain the current constraints and context primarily through data
+	- Provide enough raw data to allow people to follow your analysis
+		- If you only provide analysis, you're asking people to trust you which can be evasive
+	- This should be a few paragraphs, up to a page
+5. Decision-making principles
+	- Explain the principles that you're applying against the diagnosis
+	- Articulate the mental model you use to make decisions
+6. What's next and when it'll be done
+	- Apply your principles to generate next steps
+	- It should be clear to readers how your action derive from your principles and the data
+		- Otherwise, rework your principles or actions
+7. Return to explicit ask
+	- Return to the ask
+	- Ensure you get the info or guidance that you need

 ### 3.14 Time management